robstave/angular2-training/session-four/page1.md

 }
 ```

-now change ngModel to bind to the individual properties
+Now change ngModel to bind to the individual properties.
+We are using the [] notation, so we will only read from user property.
+Changes
+in the form however will not be reflected immediately as a change of state in _user_.

+_template-fm.ts_
 ```html
 <div class="row">
   <div class="md-col-12">